Slack

 Can I send reports to multiple Slack channels?

 Each Ybug project posts to one Slack channel.
 If you manage several products or clients, create a separate Ybug project for each and connect it to the right channel.
+For step-by-step setup, see the Slack setup guide.

 What does Ybug include in the Slack message?